A geometric model for the module category of a skew-gentle algebra: Introduction

 As an application of our main result, we classify the support $\tau$-tilting modules for skew-gentle algebras.

 \begin{thmx}[Corollary~\ref{cor:supp}] Under the notion and notations in Theorem~\ref{thm:A}, there is a bijection

-from the set $\TGPD(\surf)$ of maximal collections of non-crossing tagged generalized permissible curves to the set $\st A$ of isoclasses of basic support $\tau$-tilting $A$-modules. \end{thmx}
+from the set $\TGPD(\surf)$ of generalized dissections on $\surf$ (see Definition~\ref{def:t.p.d}), i.e. maximal collections of non-crossing tagged generalized permissible curves (see Definition~\ref{def:gen-perm}), to the set $\st A$ of isoclasses of basic support $\tau$-tilting $A$-modules. \end{thmx}

 The paper is organized as follows.
-In $\S 1$ we recall notion and notations of skew-gentle algebras, introduce the notion of skew-tiling algebras associated to admissible partial triangulations of punctured marked surfaces and show that a finite dimensional algebra is skew-gentle if and only if it is skew-tiling.
+In $\S 1$ we recall the definition of and set the notation for skew-gentle algebras, introduce the notion of skew-tiling algebras associated to admissible partial triangulations of punctured marked surfaces and show that a finite dimensional algebra is skew-gentle if and only if it is skew-tiling.
 In $\S 2$, we introduce the notion of tagged permissible curves and show that they are in bijection with isoclasses of certain indecomposable modules.
 In $\S 3$, we recall a description of the Auslander-Reiten translation for skew-gentle algebras and realize it via the tagged rotation.
-In $\S 4$, we interpret the dimension of the Hom space between two indecomposable modules via the intersection numbers of tagged permissible curves.
+In $\S 4$, we interpret the dimension of the Hom space between two indecomposable modules in $\mathcal{S}$ via the intersection numbers of tagged permissible curves.
 In $\S 5$, we apply our results to classify support $\tau$-tilting modules of skew-gentle algebras.
 In $\S 6$, we give an example to illustrate our results.

-Throughout this paper we assume $\k$ to be an algebraically closed field.
-For any $\k$-algebra $A$, an $A$-module is always a finitely generated right $A$-module and denote by $\mod A$ the category of finitely generated right $A$-modules.
+Throughout this paper, we assume that $\k$ is an algebraically closed field.
+For any $\k$-algebra $A$, an $A$-module is always a finitely generated right $A$-module.
+We denote by $\mod A$ the category of finitely generated right $A$-modules.